springwolf/springwolf.github.io/docs/introduction/introduction.md

 ## What is Springwolf
 API Documentation is an important part of every project and product, but can be painful to maintain manually.
-Spring Boot projects have great solutions for auto-generated documentation for REST APIs to overcome this pain (such as springfox, or springdoc-openapi).
+Spring Boot projects have great solutions for auto-generated documentation for REST APIs to overcome this pain (such as Springfox, or springdoc-openapi).

-However, until now there were no solutions for async APIs (such as kafka, amqp etc.).
-Springwolf aims to solve this and provides auto-generated documentation for async APIs built in Spring Boot.
+However, until now there were no solutions for asynchronous APIs (such as Kafka, AMQP etc.).
+Springwolf aims to solve this and provides auto-generated documentation for asynchronous APIs built in Spring Boot.

 Springwolf is compliant to [AsyncAPI](https://www.asyncapi.com), which brings the [swagger/OpenAPI](https://www.asyncapi.com/docs/tutorials/getting-started/coming-from-openapi) specification you know already from REST APIs into the world of event-driven architectures.